saucelabs/saucectl-cypress-example/README.md

 Example running saucectl with cypress.

+**Note**: If all you want is to publish your cypress test results to Sauce Labs (but not run on Sauce Labs), please check out our [cypress reporting plugin](https://github.com/saucelabs/sauce-cypress-plugin)!

 ## What You'll Need

 The steps below illustrate one of the quickest ways to get set up.
 If you'd like a more in-depth guide, please check out